William Scott Day: Murders

 After abandoning the rental car in Louisville, Day bought a bus ticket for Nashville, Tennessee.
 On December 9, he came across 74-year-old Mary Catherine Strobel, a prominent local volunteer worker who was on her way to deliver a sack of potatoes to a rescue mission.
 After offering to drive her home in her car, a 1981 AMC Concord, which she gladly accepted.
 After driving her around for some time and narrowly avoiding arrest by a traffic police officer, Day stopped the car and informed Strobel that he intended to tie her up.
-Frightened she began to scream, causing a panicked Day to take out a knife and stab her, before strangling her to make sure she was dead.
+Frightened she began to scream, causing a panicked Day to draw a knife and stab her, before strangling her to make sure she was dead.
 He then put the woman's body in the trunk of the car, parked it in front of the rescue mission and then bought a ticket at the nearby Greyhound bus station.

 Day then travelled cross-country until he eventually reached San Antonio, Texas, where he met 76-year-old Roberto Arzapalo-Alcoser, a retired Mexican mechanic en route to celebrate Christmas with his daughters, who lived in California.
 The two men befriended each other and drank beer together at a bar in El Paso.
 While their bus was en route to Tucson, Arizona, Day noticed that his companion had a sewn pouch on his jacket, which Arzapalo-Alcoser claimed contained $2,000.
 After they reached Tucson, Day lured Arzapalo-Alcoser to the back of the bus station, where he beat up the elderly man, slamming his body into a nearby metal transformer, before he stole the pouch, leaving him with only $40 in cash and his passport.
-Arzapalo-Alcoser was still alive when located, but later succumbed to his injuries in hospital.
+Arzapalo-Alcoser was still alive when located, but later died from his injuries in the hospital.